horacio1986/rocketdoo_docs/docs/windows.md

 ~~~
 sudo apt install python-pip
 ~~~

-***Then it will be necessary to continue with the steps of the Instructions page because after having these tools ready, the execution steps are the same.
+* Now you can continue with the [Steps](steps.md)

-After having these tools ready, the execution steps are the same.***
+***Then it will be necessary to continue with the steps of the Instructions page because after having these tools ready, the execution steps are the same.***